hci-lab-um/heuristics-for-test-tool-design/H04-What-communication-needs-or-preferences-do-those-people-have.md

 - Providing choices in level of detail versus overviews, potentially from corporate to management to team and technical levels; the tool may not be directly used, but the data and information flows will be used across organizational levels.
 - How communication styles may change (summary versus detailed, direct versus indirect).
 - Providing multiple routes, methods and media for information and data sharing.
+- Reducing the need to duplicate data (and hence updating) by automating data transfer across tool sets.
 - Which senses people could use to interact with the tool.
 This includes both enriching the experience and also improving accessibility.
 - Design choices that widen the tool's capability of being used across communication needs.